Medial Tibial Stress Syndrome (Shin Splints): Causes, Symptoms & Recovery Through Movement

 3 sets of 15 reps

-Hip & Core Control
+Hip and Core Control

-Glute bridges, side planks, and clamshells
+Glute bridges, side planks, clamshells

-Build up to 3 sets of 10-15
+3 sets of 10-15 reps

 Balance Work

-Single-leg balance with eyes open/closed
+Single-leg balance with eyes open or closed

 Goals:

-Improve tissue load tolerance
+Build tissue load tolerance

 Plan: